Pulse, Philadelphia, PA, Green Line Phase 2018

 With the goal of transforming historic Dilworth Park (outside Philadelphia City Hall) into a focal point for the city's thriving downtown, the Center City District commissioned Echelman to create a permanent artwork inspired by the site’s historic associations with water and transportation.

-Embedded in the new park’s 11,600-square foot fountain, “Pulse" is the first transit-activated public artwork.
-It traces in the surface of the fountain the paths of the subway and trolley lines that converge under Dilworth Park.
+Embedded in the new park’s 11,600-square foot fountain, “Pulse" traces in the surface of the fountain the paths of the subway and trolley lines that converge under Dilworth Park.
 As trains pass beneath, four-foot-tall curtains of colorful atomized mist travel across the park fountain’s surface following the transit lines that that bring more than 70,000 passengers to the site each day.

 “Pulse” utilizes a high-pressure misting system of specialized pumps that create an ultra-fine, fog-like, cool mist that quickly evaporates.
 The ephemeral mist is made of filtered, softened water onto which lighting is projected so it is completely safe for children to play in.